How to use a chainsaw?

-Now, it will be a lot easier for you to use a corded and cordless chain saw if you know how to use a gasoline chainsaw.
+Now, it will be a lot easier for you to use a corded and cordless chain saw if you know how to use or operate a gasoline chainsaw.
 So, let’s discuss how to start a corded electric chain saw in short.

 How To Use An Electric Chainsaw?